uvarc/rc-learning/content/courses/python_introduction/compound_types.md

 ### Sequences

 A _sequence_ in Python is an ordered group of values that can be represented by a single value.
-We can address individual elements or subgroups of a sequence with square brackets and possibly a range.
+We can address individual elements or subgroups of a sequence with square brackets and possibly a _range_ of indices.
 Square brackets hold the index or range.

 ```python
 A[0]